denispeplin/link_to_action/README.md

     link_to_{action} object, options

-Per action, with commented-out link_to equivalents:
+Per action, with commented-out link_to equivalents (no CSS or icons, just to keep it simple):

 ```ruby
 link_to_new MyModel # link_to 'New MyModel', new_my_model_path